logicmagix/XTide86/README.md

 ## TermiC Support

-xtide86 includes `termic.sh`, a lightweight live shell launcher.
+xtide86 includes `termic.sh`, a lightweight, interactive C/C++ environment launcher.
 It will be installed automatically to `/usr/local/bin/termic` unless it already exists.

 This script is licensed under GPLv3 and included with permission.